How much does a private tour cost?

 - Bank Transfer - our account details will appear on your invoice once your holiday proposal has been agreed.
 We request that you settle any bank charges directly with your bank, if they apply.
 Payment must be made in British pounds sterling (£).

 - Credit or Debit Card - We accept both credit and debit cards including American Express.
 You can pay by card through our secure online booking form.

 Is my money safe?

 Uniquely Scotland is a company committed to customer satisfaction and consumer financial protection.
 We are therefore pleased to announce that, at no extra cost to you, and in accordance with ''The Package Travel, Package Tours Regulations 1992'' all passengers booking with Uniquely Scotland are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
 The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Uniquely Scotland.
-This insurance has been arranged by Towergate Chapman Stevens through Zurich Insurance PLC.
+This insurance has been arranged through International Passenger Protection LTD (IPP).